Hello Machine Bros!

 Generate Support Material:

-The option Support Material Generation of Simplify3D very simple to understand, if you activate it, support material will be generated, if you deactivate it, no support material will be generated.
+The option Support Material Generation of Simplify3D is very simple to understand, if you activate it, support material will be generated, if you deactivate it, no support material will be generated.

 If we had a 3D printer with multiple extruders, with the option Support Extruder we could select with which extruder we want to deposit the support material.